Mike Taylor (basketball coach): Poland

-In 2014, he became the new head coach of the Polish national basketball team.
+In 2014, he became the head coach of the Polish national basketball team.
 He finished 11th at EuroBasket 2015 and 18th at EuroBasket 2017.
-However, his greatest success was finishing 8th at the 2019 World Cup, where he first advanced with Poland for the first time since 1967 and then reached the quarterfinals.
+His greatest success was finishing 8th at the 2019 World Cup, where he advanced with Poland for the first time since 1967 and then reached the quarterfinals.

 Personal life

 Mike Taylor’s Dad, Dick Taylor is a former Clarion University Basketball coach and Professor.

-Taylor married his wife Alice in 2013, whom he met while coaching in Ulm, Germany.
+In 2013 Taylor married his wife Alice, whom he met while coaching in Ulm, Germany.
 They have two sons.